SimulationEverywhere-Models/Geography-Based-Model/README.md

 ===
 Overview
 ----
-This model is an extension of : https://github.com/SimulationEverywhere-Models/Geography-Based-Model New Visualization tools are used, and a newer version of Cadmium is used.

 A modified implementation of the Zhong model.
 The original model that this implementation is based off of can be obtained at: